How It Feels

 There is very little chance of a problem from having a blood sample taken from a vein.

 - You may get a small bruise at the site.
 You can lower the chance of bruising by keeping pressure on the site for several minutes.

 - In rare cases, the vein may become swollen after the blood sample is taken.
 This problem is called phlebitis.
 You can treat this by using a warm compress several times a day.

-A serum osmolality test measures the amount of chemicals dissolved in the liquid part (serum) of the blood.
+A serum osmolality test measures the amount of chemicals in the liquid part (serum) of the blood.

 Results are usually available in about 4 hours.

-High serum osmolality levels may be
+High levels may be caused by:

 - Too little water in the body (dehydration).